swcarpentry/DEPRECATED-boot-camps/python/README.md

 may also wish to consider working together with a partner to complete the exercises as a team.

-Regardless of your background, you will probably feel like trying to take all of this material in is like trying to drink from a firehose.
-That's OK - the idea is to at least introduce you to a wide variety of topics, with the hope that you'll (a) get to reinforce the most important concepts during exercises, and (b) will be able to come back to these materials later to continue mastering the concepts.
+Regardless of your background, you will probably feel like trying to take in all of this material is like trying to drink from a firehose.
+That's OK - the idea is to at least introduce you to a wide variety of topics, with the hope that you (a) will get to reinforce the most important concepts during exercises, and (b) will be able to come back to these materials later to continue mastering the concepts.

 As an analogy for our overall strategy for teaching Python, picture becoming a scientific programmer as constructing a house.
 First you pour the foundation, then you frame the house with wood beams, then you put on a roof, seal it up, and furnish it (or something like that).
-We are hoping that many of you have arrived today with the foundation already poured - that is, you understand basically how to get some things done using small scripts or programs.
+We are hoping that many of you have arrived today with the foundation already poured - that is, you understand basically how to get some things done using small scripts or programs in some language.
 In these lessons, we will mostly focus on constructing the frame of the house together by putting in place the major structures and concepts that support all scientific programs.
 Once the workshop is over, you'll need to go out on your own and fill in this structure with drywall, insulation, and a couch.
 (We'll try to point out some useful fixtures that you might want to add to your house as we go along.)

 The Seven Core Concepts
 -----------------------